syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 ## Customize positioning

-The SfPopupLayout allows showing the pop-up content at various positions.
+The SfPopupLayout allows showing the popup content at various positions.

 The following list of options are available to position the SfPopupLayout in the desired position: